RTEMS/rtems-docs/c-user/task/background.rst

 .. index:: priority, task
 .. index:: rtems_task_priority

+.. _TaskPriority:

 Task Priority
 -------------

-A task's priority determines its importance in relation to the other tasks executing on the same processor.
-RTEMS supports 255 levels of priority ranging from 1 to 255.
-The data type ``rtems_task_priority`` is used to store task priorities.
+A task's :term:`priority` determines its importance in relation to the other tasks executing on the processor set owned by a :term:`scheduler`.
+Normally, RTEMS supports 256 levels of priority ranging from 0 to 255.
+The priority level 0 represents a special priority reserved for the operating system.
+The data type :c:type:`rtems_task_priority` is used to store task priorities.
+The maximum priority level depends on the configured scheduler, see :ref:`CONFIGURE_MAXIMUM_PRIORITY`, :ref:`ConfigurationSchedulersClustered`, and :ref:`RTEMSAPIClassicScheduler`.

 Tasks of numerically smaller priority values are more important tasks than tasks of numerically larger priority values.
 For example, a task at priority